 It takes most people 10 minutes a day to pencil on symmetrical eyebrows and fill them in.
 That’s 61 hours a year if you never go for a swim or get caught in the rain and need to re-do them.
-Once your dermaplaned eyebrows are shaped and your touchup is finished, you’ll only need to invest about an hour every two years into your brows.
+Once your dermaplaned eyebrows are shaped and your touchup is finished.
+Microblading treatment longevity will make you invest about an hour every two years into your brows.

 How Long Does a Treatment Session Last?